- Give your money a chance to grow.

 It can pay to save in an IRA when you're trying to accumulate enough money for retirement.
 There are tax benefits, and your money has a chance to grow.
-The deadline for a 2018 traditional or Roth IRA contribution is the same as the 2019 tax-filing deadline—July 15, 2020, due to the impact of the COVID-19 virus.
-Time is running out to contribute for the 2019 tax year.
+Every little bit helps and you can still put money into an IRA for the 2019 tax year.
+The deadline for making IRA contributions for the 2019 tax year is July 15, 2020 due to the impact of the COVID-19 virus.

 If your employer doesn't offer a retirement plan—or you're self-employed—an IRA may make sense.

 Read Viewpoints on Fidelity.com: No 401(k)?
 How to save for retirement.

 Here are some reasons to make a contribution now

 Eligible taxpayers can contribute up to $6,000 per year, or your taxable compensation for the year (whichever is less), to a traditional or Roth IRA, or $7,000 if they have reached age 50, for both tax years 2019 and 2020 (assuming they have earned income at least equal to their contribution).
 It's a significant amount of money—think about how much it could grow over time.

 Consider this: If you're age 25 and invest $6,000, the maximum annual contribution in 2019, that one contribution could grow to $89,847 after 40 years.
 If you’re age 50 or older, you can contribute $7,000, which could grow to about $19,313 in 15 years.1 (We used a 7% long-term compounded annual hypothetical rate of return and assumed the money stays invested the entire time.)